FMC Acquires Significant Portion of DuPont Crop Protection Business

 FMC Expands Partnership with Sedex (Supplier Ethical Data Exchange)

-FMC to Expand Avetta (formerly PICS) to Other Regions
+FMC to Expand Avetta to North America

 SOLAS (Safety of Life at Sea) Amendment Effective July 1, 2016